I’ve experimented with different types of homemade teas using a spearmint and peppermint base, given my garden is a prolific producer of these mints.

 Footnotes

-Given my last post referenced the Indigo Girls, I probably should mention the band references Rasputin in its song, “Closer to Fine.”
+- 1Given my last post referenced the Indigo Girls, I probably should point out the band mentions Rasputin (aka “The Mad Monk“) in its song, “Closer to Fine.”